nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 ## Introduction

-This lab helps you to build Docker image with your Helidon application and push that image into a repository inside the Oracle Cloud Container Registry.
+In this lab you will build a Docker image with your Helidon application and push that image to a repository inside the Oracle Cloud Container Registry.

 ### Objectives

-In this lab, you will:

-* Build and package your application using Docker
+* Build and package your application using Docker.
 * Generate an Authentication Token to log in to the Oracle Cloud Container Registry.
 * Push Helidon application Docker image to your Oracle Cloud Container Registry repository.

 ### Prerequisites

-* The Helidon application you have created in previous lab
+* The Helidon application you created in the previous lab
 * Docker
 * Oracle Cloud Account

-## Task 1: Build the Helidon application Docker Image
+## Task 1: Build the Helidon Application Docker Image

-Now prepare the Docker image that you will deploy on Verrazzano.
+We'll start by preparing the Docker image that you will use to deploy on Verrazzano.

 We are creating a Docker image, which you will upload to Oracle Cloud Container Registry belongs to your OCI account.
 To do so you need to create image name which reflects your registry coordinates.

 You need the following information:

+* Region Name
 * Tenancy Namespace
-* End point for the Region
+* Endpoint for the Region
+>Copy this information to a text editor so that you can refer to it throughout the lab.

+1. Locate your *Region Name*. <br>
-You can find out your *Region Name* in top right corner in the Oracle Cloud Console, as shown in following image.
+Your *Region Name* is located in top right corner in the Oracle Cloud Console, in this example it is shown as *US EAST (Ashburn)*.
+Yours may be different.

 ![Container Registry](images/15.png)

-For finding the Namespace of the tenancy, select the Hamburger Menu -> Developer Services -> Container Registry, as shown.
-In the compartment, you will find the Namespace.
-Copy and save it, because we will use it in the next lab too.
+2. Locate the *Tenancy Namespace*. <br>
+In the Console, open the navigation menu and click **Developer Services**.
+Under **Containers & Artifacts**, click **Container Registry**.
 ![Tenancy Namespace](images/20.png)

+The tenancy namespace is listed in the compartment.
+For example, in this compartment the tenancy namespace is *id9hokcxpkra*.
+Copy and save it in a text editor.
+You will use this information in the next lab, too.
 ![Tenancy Namespace](images/16.png)

+3. Locate the *Endpoint for Your Region*. <br>
-To find out the endpoint for your Region, select this URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab).
-In my case, it is *US EAST (Ashburn)* as the region name, thus its endpoint is *iad.ocir.io*.
-Find out your endpoint for your own *Region Name* and save it in the text editor.
-We will also need it for the next lab.
+Refer to the table documented at this URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab).
+In the example shown, the endpoint for the region is *US EAST (Ashburn)* (as the region name) and its endpoint is *iad.ocir.io*.
+Locate the endpoint for your own *Region Name* and save it in the text editor.
+You will also need it for the next lab.

 ![End Points](images/17.png)

-Now you have both the Tenancy Namespace and Endpoint for your region.
-Copy the following command and paste it in your text editor.
+>Now you have both the tenancy namespace and endpoint for your region.

+4. Copy the following command and paste it in your text editor.
 Then replace the `END_POINT_OF_YOUR_REGION` with the endpoint of your region name and `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace.

 ```bash
 <copy>docker build -t END_POINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/quickstart-mp:1.0 .</copy>
 ```
-The build will produce similar result:
+The build will produce the following result:
 ```bash
 $ docker build iad.ocir.io/id9hokcxpkra/quickstart-mp:1.0 .
 > docker pull iad.ocir.io/id9hokcxpkra/quickstart-mp:1.0